Banula-Lavindu/Library-Management-System-using-Java-SQL-OOP/README.md

    - Secure login system for librarians and borrowers with role-based access control.
    - Librarians have full access to system functionalities, while borrowers have limited access to searching and borrowing books.

+## Object-Oriented Programming (OOP) Concepts Used

+The Library Management System is built using Object-Oriented Programming principles, including:

+- **Encapsulation:** Classes like `Book`, `Borrower`, and `Library` encapsulate related data and methods, hiding internal implementation details from the outside world.
+- **Inheritance:** Inheritance is utilized to model relationships such as `Book` and `EBook` inheriting from a common `Resource` class.
+This promotes code reusability and enhances maintainability.
+- **Polymorphism:** Polymorphism is achieved through method overriding, allowing different types of objects to be treated uniformly.
+For example, the `displayDetails()` method can be overridden in subclasses like `EBook` to provide specific implementations.
+- **Abstraction:** Abstract classes and interfaces are used to define common behavior and contracts.
+For instance, an `Item` interface might define methods like `checkOut()` and `returnItem()`, which are implemented by concrete classes like `Book` and `DVD`.

 ## Technologies Used

 - Java: For the backend logic and business operations.